pypa/setuptools/docs/userguide/package_discovery.rst

         )

 This can get tiresome really quickly.
-To speed things up, you can rely on setuptools automatic discovery, or use the provided functions, as explained in the following sections.
+To speed things up, you can rely on setuptools automatic discovery, or use the provided tools, as explained in the following sections.